EPF Registration for Employers: Guide to EPF Employer Login

 Employee’s Benefits

-• EPF members are qualified for the Employees’ Deposit Linked Insurance (EDLI) plan, which gives life insurance benefits to staff members should a sudden death.
+• EPF members are qualified for the Employees’ Deposit Linked Insurance (EDLI) plan, which gives life insurance benefits to staff members in the event of a sudden death.

 Penalties for Non-Compliance